 South Kerry Development Partnership Ltd Board and Sub Structure

-Area of Operations South Kerry Development Partnership CLG covers an extensive area of almost 2,500km2.
+South Kerry Development Partnership CLG covers an extensive area of almost 2,500km2.
 This represents over half the surface area of County Kerry.
-The area, which covers 65 EDs (Electoral Divisions), has a population of just over 47,000.
-Its main urban centre is Killarney (pop.14,000).
-Other significant urban centres include Kenmare (pop.
-1,950), Killorglin (pop.
-1,500) and Cahersiveen (pop.
-1,300).
-These four urban centres account for approximately 40% of the population of South Kerry, with the remainder residing in smaller towns, villages and in the rural countryside (O’Keeffe, SKDP Rural Typology Profile 2007).
+The area, which covers 65 EDs (Electoral Divisions), has a population of just over 58,407 (2022 Census of Population).
+Its main urban centre is Killarney.
+Other significant urban centres include Kenmare, Killorglin and Cahersiveen.

 It is a predominantly rural area.
 The main industries are agriculture and tourism.
 South Kerry Development Partnership CLG’S geographic area of operations covers an area of outstanding natural beauty, with a varied landscape consisting of mountains, coastline, lakes, national park, diverse flora & fauna and a world heritage site.